sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 terms as ML-KEM.Encaps() (see section 7.2 of {{FIPS203}}).
 This step takes the validated public key, internally calls the random number generator for a seed, and produces both a ciphertext and a 32-byte shared secret key.
-Intermediate data other than the ciphertext and shared secret key must be securely deleted (with the possible exception of "matrix data" which does not depend on Bob's seed and can be reused over multiple encapsulations with the same public key).
+Intermediate data other than the ciphertext and shared secret key (and the "matrix data" internal to ML-KEM, which can be deduced from the public key) must be securely deleted.

 The ciphertext can be transmitted back to Alice; if the exchange is successful, the 32-byte shared secret key will be the key shared with Alice.